nrquill/unit-conv/README.md

-# A Unit Converting CLI Program
+# Python CLI Program for Unit Conversion
 ## Used Modules:
   - argparse
   - re